As a professional photographer and gear reviewer, I’m really excited to publish this review on the best full frame cameras of 2019.

 Price: Click here for the latest price

-Oh Sony, what have you done to the camera market in 2018?!
+Oh Sony, what did you do to the camera market in 2018?!
 I can’t remember a camera release that piqued so much interest as the incredible Sony a7 III.

 Sony has made a name for itself for fast-moving innovation in the mirrorless camera market, and with the Sony a7 III, its position has been cemented as a major competitor to Canon and Nikon, set to disrupt DSLR sales worldwide.